-Good Samaritans facing a friend or acquaintance's medical emergency are asked to immediately call University Police and/or 911.
+Any student, (Good Samaritan), seeing a student in a medical emergency, is asked to immediately call University Police and/or 911.
 AFTER calling 911, please contact University Police to assist while waiting for medical emergency professionals to arrive.
 If you are unsure if a person's life is in danger, but you think it might be, make the call.

-As a general rule, students are expected to refrain from being in the presence of others who are violating University policies and rules.
+Generally, students are expected to refrain from being in the presence of others who are violating University policies and rules.
 Students may be held accountable for their actions even if they are not participating in prohibited conduct.
 This includes but is not limited to: students who are in the presence of others using alcohol or drugs in violation of University policy, even if they are not using alcohol or drugs themselves.
 Immediate action should always be taken when someone's health or safety is in danger, due to drugs or alcohol consumption.
 Students are expected to promptly report conduct or activity which poses a danger to the community or its members.